qarmin/szyszka/README.md

 ```

 ### Windows (not tested)
-Packed zip file contains all dependencies, but if you want to, you can install https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases and move file whatever you want.
+Packed zip file contains all dependencies, but if you want to, you can install the GTK runtime from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases and move file whatever you want.

 ## Installation
 ### Precompiled Binaries